apache/samza/docs/index.md

 We are just moving our code to open source.
 This newly open sourced version has a few limitations:

- * It depends on a snapshot version of Kafka that will not officially be released for a few months
+ * It depends on a snapshot version of Kafka that will not officially be released for a few months.
  * This branch represents our trunk, not the production version at LinkedIn.
 This rollout is pending.
  * We have not yet fully implemented our plans around fault-tolerance semantics.